kyma-incubator/octopus/docs/README.md

 ## Overview

-The folder contains documents that provide an insight into Octopus functionality.
+The folder contains documents that provide insight into Octopus functionality:

 <!-- Update the list each time you modify the document structure in this folder. -->